Photo review of KLM flight from Singapore to Denpasar in Business

 Arrival at DPS

 Denpasar DPS was apparently very heavy on tourists unlike even Yogyakarta JOG since there was quite a queue on the manned counters for foreign passports.
 As I have registered my passport to use Indonesian autogate (registration needed for Indonesian MRP holders), I went to the empty autogates at the left end of the immigration area and went off in less than 1 minute as well.
-In Indonesian airports, autogates are only available at Jakarta CGK and Denpasar DPS.
+In Indonesian airports, autogates are still only available at Jakarta CGK and Denpasar DPS.
 The immigration hall is apparently quite huge, but seem to me more of a waste of space since it can otherwise be optimized for retail (note that in Indonesia there is still no duty free shop available at arrival area).

 Baggage claim took a while, although priority bags still managed to arrive first.
 As the carousel was slanted and loaded from the centre, the sound of bags falling into place may spell some fear to those bringing fragile items.

-Due to late arrival, somehow the driver supposed to pick me up to the hotel (provided by the hotel, even though my stay at the hotel costed less than US$30 per night) went missing, and I needed to wait for around 30 minutes due to the crowded airport.
+Due to late arrival, somehow the driver supposed to pick me up to the hotel (provided free of charge by the hotel, even though my stay at the hotel costed less than US$30 per night) went missing, and I needed to wait for around 30 minutes due to the crowded airport.
 The public area after arrival was quite crowded since there were a lot of flights arriving at that time.

 My bag with KLM's priority tag